frovedis/frovedis/doc/tutorial/tutorial.md

 because it causes a problem during training with batch normalization...)

+## 4.8 Kernel SVM

+We provide kernel support vector machine (SVM), which adopts nonlinear functions to calculate kernel matrix

+Please look at "src/tut4.8/tut.cc".
+You can initialize C-SVC model with parameters like this,

+    frovedis::kernel_csvc_model<kernel_t> model(tol, C, cache_size, max_iter, kernel_ty_str, gamma, coef0, degree);

+`tol` is tolerance for stopping criterion. `C` is regularization parameter for C-SVC. `cache_size` is cache size for internal kernel matrix which determines working set size. `kernel_ty_str` specifies the type of kernel function, chosen in one of "rbf", "poly", "sigmoid". `gamma` is coeficient of kernel functions. `coef0` is independent term in "poly" or "sigmoid" kernel functions. `degree` is degree of the "poly" kernel function.

+Then after you train model with given data and label as calling `model.train(train_x, train_y)`.
+Noted that values of label have to be +1 or -1.

+If you call `model2.predict(test_x)` after training the model, you get the classification result for given data.
+You can also give `batch_size` as its argument, by which the it splits the data into batches.

+This model is implemented by using openmp parallelization.
+If you run the training with multiple MPI process, only one thread (master) actually works.
+So please be carefull not assign the multiple process on single node, because this causes work interference of openmp thread.

 # 5. Dataframe

 Dataframe for preprocessing is also supported.
 It provides